juicedata/juicefs-csi-driver/docs/en/guide/generic-applications.md

 Running S3 Gateway via our [Helm Chart](https://github.com/juicedata/charts) is recommended.
 Use below example as reference (Service and Ingress is ommited, you need to create them in your environment as well).

 The S3 Gateway and WebDAV examples below both reuse `juicefs-secret`.
-In addition to volume credentials, add the corresponding access credentials as needed:
+In addition to volume credentials, add the required access credentials as needed:

 ```yaml title="juicefs-secret.yaml"
 apiVersion: v1